 Study on Enhanced SCC AS Restoration Procedure to extend the data the S-CSCF stores in the IMS-HSS for recovery.

 Discussion:

 Deutsche Telekom commented that there are not enough time and resources to finalise this in Rel-14.
-The Deutsche Telekom will bring the study item in future meeting.
+Deutsche Telekom will bring the study item in future meeting.